prayushapandey04/04-Quiz/README.md

 # 04-Quiz

-This is a coding quiz which tests the user content over simple HTML, CSS, and JavaScript.
+This is a coding quiz which tests the user content over JavaScript.

 ## Description

-This is a 5 question coding quiz website which will test your knowledge on JavaScript.
+This is a 5 question coding quiz website which will test user's knowledge on JavaScript.
 This assignment was given to me blank and I created all the necessary files for the quiz.
 By creating the HTML and CSS, I have styled the website and added the content to the page.
 By using JavaScript, I have been able to add functionality to the page.
 The quiz is a timed quiz and it has a timer which counts down from 300 seconds (5 minutes) to 0.
 The user is asked 5 questions and at the end they get a score.

 ## Usage